-In this tutorial, we will use IBM Cloud Pak for Data to build a predictive machine learning model with (IBM SPSS Modeler) and decide whether a telco customer will churn or not.
-IBM Cloud Pak for Data is an interactive, collaborative, cloud-based environment that allows developers and data scientists to work collaboratively, gain insight from data and build machine learning models.
+In this tutorial, we will use IBM Cloud Pak for Data to build a predictive machine learning model with IBM SPSS Modeler and decide whether a bank customer will default on a loan.
+IBM Cloud Pak® for Data is an interactive, collaborative, cloud-based environment that allows developers and data scientists to work collaboratively, gain insight from data and build machine learning models.

-After completing this tutorial, the user will learn:
+After completing this tutorial, you will learn how to:

-- How to upload data to IBM Cloud Pak for Data
+- Upload data to IBM Cloud Pak for Data.

-- How to use the SPSS tool to inspect data and glean insights
+- Use the SPSS tool to inspect data and glean insights.

-- How to modify and prepare data for AI model creation using SPSS
+- Modify and prepare data for AI model creation using SPSS.

-- How to Train a machine learning model with SPSS and evaluate the results.
+- Train a machine learning model with SPSS and evaluate the results.

 Completing this tutorial should take about 30 minutes.